HND Specialist Make Up

 Practical skills are assessed through a series of timed practical assessments set from an industry related brief, which are supported with an extensive journal of research and development log.
 Theory units are assessed through case studies, research journals and presentations.

-Masterclasses facilitated by industry experts take place throughout the 2 year programme.
+Masterclasses facilitated by industry experts take place throughout the 2 year programme to include Advanced Special Effects, Period Hair and Afro Hair and Make Up.

 Once complete, you’ll achieve the Pearson HND in Performing Arts (Specialist Make Up) – Levels 4 and 5 however, you’ll achieve a HNC in Performing Arts after the first year of study.